DPalit/DPalit.github.io/_posts/2016-09-26-My-Project.md

 # **Summary of Project 3 (Scenario 2)**

 My model analysis is based on the 10% dataset of the Iowa liquor sales.
-The original data set is very large so I have chosen to work with 10% of the data set.
+The original data set is very large so I have chosen to work with 10% of the data set which covers the data from Jan 2015 to March 2016.
 The data had some missing values which the dataframe interpreted as NaN.
 I preferred to drop the NaN labels for regression analysis.
 So there is a possibility of some missing information.

 The data had 270955 rows and 18 columns.
 In trying to figure out the columns (variables) that I could use in building the model for the data, it can be observed that: